CycleStreets: Development

 In 2007, during the development of CycleStreets, Simon Nuttall and Martin Lucas-Smith advised Transport Direct on the CycleNetXChange data exchange standard for cycle route data which was later used in the Transport Direct Portal cycle journey planner.

 In July 2009, CycleStreets was presented at the OpenStreetMap annual 'State of the Map' Conference In September 2009, Martin Lucas Smith of CycleStreets presented the project at the School of Cartography Summer School.

 The project held its first 'Developer Day' in March 2010, where technical issues relating to the project were discussed and there was a session on cycle routing at WhereCampEU.

 Funding

-CycleStreets is a not-for-profit project and has been largely self-funded.
+CycleStreets is a nonprofit project, and has been largely self-funded.
 It has received grants from the following organisations (in chronological order):